Bijgerecht

 Green salads for a light addition

-If you’re looking for a light and refreshing addition to your meal, green salads are perfect.
-Use a mix of different types of lettuce such as arugula, romaine, and lamb’s lettuce.
+If you're looking for a light and refreshing addition to your meal, green salads are perfect.
+Use a mix of different lettuces like arugula, romaine, and lamb's lettuce.
 Add some chopped cucumber, tomato, and radish for extra flavor and texture.
 A simple vinaigrette of olive oil, lemon juice, and a pinch of salt and pepper is all you need to enhance the flavors.

-If you’re looking for a filling and protein-packed side dish, try a bean salad.
-Mix different types of beans like black beans, kidney beans, and chickpeas with chopped vegetables like bell peppers, red onion, and celery.
-Finish with a dressing of olive oil, vinegar, mustard, and a pinch of paprika for extra flavor.
+If you're looking for a filling and protein-rich side dish, try a bean salad.
+Mix different types of beans, such as black beans, kidney beans, and chickpeas, with chopped vegetables like bell peppers, red onion, and celery.
+Finish it off with a dressing of olive oil, vinegar, mustard, and a pinch of paprika for extra flavor.

 Grain salads for a filling side dish